sharife/golden-thread/site/content/posts/weaving-the-golden-thread-at-reorient-2019-camp.md

 ![](https://ucarecdn.com/11ce948f-1249-4081-a766-3a5f243cf66a/)

 In Room 225, Founding Artistic Director Torange Yeghiazarian is telling the directors to pick their battles.
 In Room 226, actor Lawrence Radecker is feeling his way through Naomi Wallace’s monologue play _The Book of Mima_, which purposefully obscures its character’s true identity.
-In room 227, lead dramaturg Nakissa Etemad is helping early-career playwright Niku Sharei track the logic and sci-fi “rules” of her futuristic play In Spenglic, where the characters carry their identities around as block letters in see-thru holsters.
+In room 227, lead dramaturg Nakissa Etemad is helping early-career playwright Niku Sharei track the logic and sci-fi “rules” of her futuristic play _In Spenglic_, where the characters carry their identities around as block letters in see-thru holsters.

 The twentieth anniversary of Golden Thread Productions’ ReOrient 2019 Festival of Short Plays is officially underway, beginning with an incubation weekend in July that the company calls “ReOrient Camp.”
 As Golden Thread’s signature program, ReOrient Fest capitalizes on the short play format to dramatize the diversity of the Middle East, to provide alternate perspectives and to counter dominant stereotypes.
 Most of the plays have never been produced before, ever or in the United States.
 Torange says the goal is not just cultural but aesthetic diversity.
 Here’s the aesthetic challenge: five actors performing seven short plays in wildly different styles that somehow should feel like a coherent single narrative.